MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/Troubleshoot/troubleshooting-smb.md

 > [!NOTE]
 > Only Message Analyzer can parse SMBv3 and later version commands.

-- Remember that SMB is an extension of the file system.
-Therefore, it does only what it is told to do.
+- Remember that SMB does only what it is told to do.

 - You can learn a lot about what the application is trying to do by examining the SMB commands.